 Prior to her appointment, Chairman Talberg worked in the public and private sectors with a focus on energy policy and utility regulation.
 Most recently, she served as a senior consultant at Public Sector Consultants focusing on energy policy issues and helping to establish Michigan Saves, a financing organization to support energy waste reduction.
 Chairman Talberg previously served as an analyst at the Michigan Public Service Commission, managed enforcement and contested cases at the Michigan Department of Environmental Quality, and advised commissioners at the Public Utility Commission of Texas.

-Through her involvement with the National Association of Regulatory Utility Commissioners, Chairman Talberg serves on the Committee on Critical Infrastructure, Committee on Telecommunications, and the Federal-State Joint Boards on Jurisdictional Separations, and on Universal Service.
+Through her involvement with the National Association of Regulatory Utility Commissioners, Chairman Talberg serves on the Committee on Critical Infrastructure, Committee on Gas, and the Federal-State Joint Boards on Jurisdictional Separations, and on Universal Service.
 She also serves as a member of the U.S. Department of Energy's State Energy Advisory Board (STEAB).
-From 2013-2019 she served on the board of directors of the Organization of MISO States, including President (2016).
+From 2013-2019 she served on the NARUC Committee on Telecommunications, and on the board of directors of the Organization of MISO States, including President (2016).

 Ms. Talberg holds a bachelor's of science degree in Environmental and Natural Resources Policy Studies from Michigan State University and a master's degree in Public Affairs from the Lyndon B. Johnson School of Public Affairs, University of Texas-Austin.